Home Dance Subfloor 1 Inch Thick Per SF

 The second layer of the dance floor subfloor is an durable layer of 5/8-inch thick raised polypropylene tiles.
 These hard snap-together tiles will fit tightly together with their interlocking subfloor design, ensuring they will not separate at the seams.

 The subflooring layers can be cleaned using a damp mop and any common household cleaner.
-If using the layers separately, be sure to allow all components of the subflooring to dry completely after cleaning before re-stacking the layers of the professional dance flooring system.
+If using the layers separately, be sure to allow all components to dry completely after cleaning before re-stacking the layers of the professional dance flooring system.
 While the layers of the Home Dance Studio Subfloor are waterproof, moisture can become trapped beneath or between the tiles, especially if you add a marley surface on top.
 Allowing everything to dry completely before reinstalling will help prevent the growth of mold and mildew.

 2. Portable Design

-With this subfloor design, you easily can assemble and disassemble the subfloor for dance floor.
+With this design, you easily can assemble and disassemble the subfloor for dance floor.
 You don't need any adhesives or special tools to put together this flooring option.

 Each individual plastic tile is small and lightweight, measuring 12 x 12 inches and covers one SF.
 These dance subfloor tiles measure 5/8 inch in thickness and weigh 1.15 pounds each, making it an ideal option for carrying to new locations.
 The foam tiles are 2x2 feet in size and cover 4 square feet per tile.
 This cushioned layer is 1/2 inch thick and ways just 1.2 pounds per foam tile.